-ENG 3012 Medieval Dream Visions (1.5 units)
+ENG 3012 Medieval Dream Visions

 An Old and Middle English literature course taught by weekly lectures and tutorials.
+Lectures will run for one semester

+English (Contd.)
+ENG 3013 Tradition and Experiment (1.5 units) A literature course taught by weekly lectures and tutorials.
 Lectures will run for one semester.

-ENG 3013 Tradition and Experiment (1.5 units)

-A literature course taught by weekly lectures and tutorials.
+ENG 3014 Literature of Nations (1.5 units) A literature course taught by weekly lectures and tutorials.
 Lectures will run for one semester.

-ENG 3014 Literature of Nations (1.5 units)

-A literature course taught by weekly lectures and tutorials.
+ENG 3015 Gender and Writing (1.5 units) A literature course taught by weekly lectures and tutorials.
 Lectures will run for one semester.

-ENG 3015 Gender and Writing (1.5 units)

-A literature course taught by weekly lectures and tutorials.
+ENG 3016 The Formation of Canons (1.5 units) A literature course taught by weekly lectures and tutorials.
 Lectures will run for one semester.

-ENG 3016 The Formation of Canons (1.5 units)

-A literature course taught by weekly lectures and tutorials.
-Lectures will

-Mode II Options
+Mode II Opt ions take three seminar courses: choices available vary from year to year

-Students also take three seminar courses; choices available vary from year to year department will offer a range of seminars; students must choose one.
+Students also take three seminar courses; choices available vary from year to year